keelancook/missions-center/cgcs-staff-information/continuity/folders/database-coordinator.md

 * GitHub: See GitHub page on missions.center for common links.
    * You can also search GitHub's knowledgebase.
 * Regulations surrounding student data and PII are pertinent.
 Make sure that you are up to date on these.
 * Regulations for forms, opt-in, GDPR, etc when conducting surveys and sending emails are in place.
-Currently, all students at SEBTS have given clearance to receive emails from SEBTS.
+Currently, all students at SEBTS have clearance to receive emails from SEBTS.
 This allows us to send them emails and use their information.
 * Deduply: Deduply is an integration with HubSpot that helps with duplicate records.
 It costs money per month, but it can be well worth the time and effort it saves.
 You will probably only need this in the most dire of circumstances.

 ## Maps and Locations